 - sharing food, drinks or utensils

 - direct physical contact or touch with people outside of your household

 Singing is a high-risk activity because infected people can transmit the virus through their saliva or respiratory droplets.

-- Congregational singing is not allowed.
+Congregational singing is strongly discouraged.
 Consider a soloist or instrumental music instead.

-- Gatherings that include singing – soloists or in small groups – should take the following precautions:
+Gatherings that include singing – ideally soloists or small groups – should take as many of the following precautions as possible:

 - keep singers completely separate from the audience and each other by livestreaming individuals singing separately